 Shipping containers are also making the news recently as people from both the tiny home and the prepping community have started using them to create secure homes.
 Obviously a shipping container home won’t be easily mobile, although you could trailer it I suppose if those resources were available.
 Shipping home containers can be professionally modified by one of several companies or you can modify it yourself.

-The biggest benefit of shipping container homes is their heavy duty roof, designed so the containers can be stacked.
 But using just one short shipping container, would still be considered a tiny home.
 Many preppers are using shipping containers to go one step further and create multiple floor housing or even compound housing (put four containers in shape of a square, with common area in the middle).
 This layout makes for a more easily defended compound.

 A yurt in my opinion is a cross between the traditional canvas teepee and a tent.
 They are generally round with a dome top and are made of heavy canvas with plastic sheeting for the window.
 They are considered a semi-permanent structure but they are insulated and generally around 800 square feet.
 The couple in the video below seems to have made it work although they’ve added walls and closets where most yurts are just one room.
 I can’t imagine that a grid down event would disrupt their daily life much at all.

 Cob House—made of materials like clay, straw, and sand typically right from the ground where the cob house will eventually be built.
 These are relatively easy to build, they are less damaging to the environment, and are pretty inexpensive to build as well.
 They are typically built by the owner and people that come together to help.
 There are cob construction workshops that can show you everything you need to know to build one, no architect degree needed.